nytimes/kyt/packages/kyt-starter-static/README.md

-# Static React starter-kyt
+# Static React `starter-kyt`

-This starter-kyt should serve as the base for an advanced client-rendered React app.
+This `starter-kyt` should serve as the base for an advanced client-rendered React app.

 ## Installation

+1. run `npm install --save-dev kyt`
-1. run `kyt-cli setup`
+1. run `kyt setup`
-2. select `static` from the list of starter-kyts
+1. select `static` from the list of `starter-kyt`s

 ## Tools

-The following are some of the tools included in this starter-kyt:
+The following are some of the tools included in this `starter-kyt`:

 - [React](https://reactjs.org/) - Component library
 - [React Router](https://reacttraining.com/react-router/) - Server and client routing